symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 2) Wrap the modify multisig account transaction under an aggregate transaction, attaching multisig public key as the signer.

-An aggregate transaction is *complete* if before announcing it to the network, all required cosignatories have signed it.
+An aggregate transaction is *complete* if, before announcing it to the network, all required cosignatories have signed it.
 If valid, it will be included in a block.

 As only one cosignature is required (1-of-2), Alice can sign the transaction and announce it to the network.